6 gorgeous outfit ideas to visit 6 museums In Vienna, Munich and Berlin.

 We updated the products, so some of them are similar pieces, but with the same great styling effect – If you purchase something through the links in this post, Notorious-mag will get a commission.

-Vienna’s Art History Museum is worth a visit because of the imperial family’s collections.
+Our outfits ideas for museums starts at Vienna’s Art History Museum is worth a visit because of the imperial family’s collections.
 In short, it houses the most extensive Brügel collection in the world and masterworks by Raphael, Rembrandt and Tintoretto among many others.
 Consequently, choose an elegant outfit with classic lines that matches the magnificent architecture.
 Add a touch of nowness with platform sandals and a statement pearl necklace with an oversized link chain.

 One of the biggest cultural quarters in the world, the MuseumsQuartier is a meeting point for the young and trendy.
-The stylish crowd goes not only to the museums but also the cool cafés, shops and several cultural initiatives.
+The stylish crowd goes not only to the museums but also to the cool cafés, shops and several cultural initiatives.
 As a result, mini dresses paired with platform sneakers or a jumpsuit and sustainable sneakers are ideal for enjoying afternoons sipping drinks at the cafes or on the design lounge chairs.

 The enormous former royal palace of Bavaria’s monarchs, the Munich Residence, displays impressive treasures.
 You’ll see a prayer book from 860 and a reliquary of the True Cross among the vast collections of art.
 Wear a classic look with a contemporary feel like a leather pencil skirt or floral jacquard pants paired with a crisp white shirt.
 And since you’ll want to visit the stunning gardens too, flat shoes are obligatory.